ruricolist/cl-strftime/README.txt

 The second exported function, MAKE-TIME-FORMATTER, is to FORMAT-TIME as FORMATTER is to FORMAT.

+As an extension, FORMAT-TIME understands a number of named formats.
+To use a named format, pass a keyword in place of the control string.

+     (cl-strftime:format-time t :rfc-3339 (get-universal-time))
+     => 2012-03-19T06:16:29Z

 FORMAT-TIME understands the following flags and directives:

 FLAGS